 6. Attend Your Hearing

-After your two months are up, it’s time to attend your hearing, which is usually scheduled when you file your petition.
-In uncontested cases, this hearing is more of a formality than anything else, and typically doesn’t take very long.
+After your 2 months are up, it’s time to attend your hearing, which is usually scheduled when you file your petition.
+In uncontested cases, this hearing is more of a formality than anything else.
+Typically, it doesn’t take very long.

 7. File the Final Decree with the Clerk

 After your hearing, be sure to file your order with the county clerk, as the terms of your settlement aren’t technically finalized (or enforceable) until you do.

 Once the clerk has processed your signed order, you and your spouse will receive a certified copy of your decree for your personal records.
 After that?

 Do You Need an Attorney to Get an Uncontested Divorce?

 While no one is ever required to have a lawyer, having one is always better than not—even in an uncontested divorce.

 Too often we see couples who think they’re in agreement, only to get neck deep into their divorce and realize they aren’t nearly as aligned, after all.
 This area of law is complicated and nuanced, and without proper representation, it’s too easy to make expensive and irreversible errors.

 That’s why it’s so crucial to talk to a Denton County uncontested divorce attorney.
 An experienced legal professional will be able to highlight potential red flags in your contract and allow you to address these issues before filing with the court (where it might be too late to undo).
 You can find peace of mind knowing your long-term interests are being protected, making legal representation well worth the investment.